Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Prediabetes and Type 2 Diabetes

-Cells become strong to the action of insulin, and the pancreas cannot make the insulin it needs.
-Causing sugar to build up in your bloodstream, instead of passing into your cells necessary for energy.
+Cells become resistant to insulin's action, and the pancreas cannot make the insulin it needs.
+This causes sugar to build up in the bloodstream instead of passing into the cells necessary for energy.

-It is believed that its a consequence of various genetic and environmental factors.
+It is believed that it is a consequence of various genetic and environmental factors.
 Being overweight is one of the causes of the development of type 2 diabetes, but not all overweight people have diabetes.

 Prediabetes means you have a high sugar level in your blood.
 It is not yet high enough to be considered type 2 diabetes, but without a lifestyle change, adults and children with prediabetes are more likely to develop type 2 diabetes.